 An advocacy organization based in the USA created to provide resources, training opportunities and support for American-based conductors.
-They have a fabulous new Executive Director as of 2016.
+They have a new Executive Director efffective in the second-half of 2016.
 Under Jan Wilson’s direction, the Guild will eventually be able to offer the full array of services it has aspired to for many years.
-A good organization to join and support.
-Graduate conducting students particularly should get involved with the Guild’s activities.
+A good organization to join and support if still struggling under the weight of a volunteer and largely ineffective Board structure.
+Graduate conducting students particularly should get involved with the Guild’s activities in tandem with being up on the high-level work of the American Symphony Orchestra League (see below).

 The go to resource on everything to do with orchestras in the USA.